 Often times when discussing estate planning with clients, the initial response we get is “I’m not in the uber-wealthy category, why should I worry about an estate plan?”
 Well, the reality is that estate planning can be beneficial to anyone, regardless if you’re in the same tax bracket as Jeff Bezos, or not.

-Here are the 5 basic components to a well-rounded estate plan:
+Here are the 5 basic components of a well-rounded estate plan:

 1. Will